 Stay in Cusco for a month or two yet you would leave it with a feeling of there is much more to see.
 The emblematic Plaza De Armas (The Main Square) dominates the historic center of the city.

-Cusco is well linked by bus with major Peruvian cities and Lapaz and Copacabana in Bolivia.
-Most of these busses terminate at the main bus station Terminal Terrstre which is located 2.4 kilometers away from Centro Historico.
+Cusco is well connected with major Peruvian cities and Lapaz and Copacabana in Bolivia.
+Most of these busses terminate at the main bus station Terminal Terrestre.

 Click here to see on ways to get to the Centro Historico.

-Cusco’s beauty could be absorbed the most when explored by foot through streets with history in every turn.
-Taxis can be found everywhere, a ride within the city would not cost more than S/.4.
-The cheapest option is Urban colectivos in which you could get a ride for S/.
+Cusco’s beauty could be absorbed the most when explored by foot through streets with historic significance in every turn.
+Taxis would not cost more than S/.4 within the city.
+The cheapest option is Urban collectivos for S/.
 0.80

 What To See: